-There are six linearly independent invariants in the solution of the elastic wave equation: translations along the three coordinate directions and rotation along the three coordinate axes.
+There are six linearly independent invariants in the solution of the elastic wave equation: translations along the three coordinate directions and rotations along the three coordinate axes.
 The projection command (Section 9.6.2) removes these invariants from the solution at regular time intervals.
 By default, projection occurs every 1000 time steps, ensuring the calculated displacements be relative to a reference frame which is fixed with respect to the computational domain.
-Projection can be disabled by setting the projection interval to 0, but this may cause the solution to spuriously drift after long times.
 Projection takes a small amount of computational effort, so the calculation will execute slightly faster if the projection interval is made longer.
 The amount of correction to the solution is interpolated linearly in time in between projections, so the solution becomes (slightly) more accurate by projecting more often.
 To change the default projection interval to every 100 time steps, you put the following line in the input file: